vlandham/chrisandemmy_service/en/chrisandemmy.md

 >It is a curious thought, but it is only when you see people looking ridiculous that you realize just how much you love them.

-As we hear these people's thoughts, and as you ponder what love means to you, we start to see different facets of love.
-And love is a many-faceted thing.
+As we hear these people's thoughts, and as we ponder ourselves, about what love means to you, we start to see different facets of love.
+Love is a many-faceted thing.
 Each time we experience it, we see a slightly different glimpse of it.
-I think an appreciation for the details of this subject takes many encounters with love - which is to say, it takes time.
+A different perspective on love.
+I think an appreciation for the details of this subject takes many encounters with love - which is to say, it takes a long time.

-In this respect, I think we all have a lot to learn about love.
-But Chris and Emmy have started down this path towards learning more about this great and powerful component of our lives.
+So, like all of us, Chris and Emmy have a lot to learn about love.
+But they are now starting down a path towards learning more about this great and powerful component of their lives, by sharing it with one another.

 In a relationship, one mind revises the other; one heart changes its partner.
 Who we are and who we become depends, in part, on whom we love.

-...
+This is scary.
+This is hard to understand, hard to believe, hard to accept.
+But this reality is also very exciting.
+It means you, Emmy, can be vulnerable.
+You can let go with Chris.
+You can be you with Chris.
+It means you, Chris, can open up.
+You can be contented with Emmy.
+You can be you with Emmy.

+In fact you _will_ be yourself with Chris.
+And you _will_ be yourself with Emmy.

 Real, honest, complete love requires letting go.